mveteanu/PowerTests/README.md

 A compiled version of this application can be found in */setup* folder.

-To rebuild the application from source code, please refer to */src* folder.
+To rebuild the application from the Borland Delphi source code, please refer to */src* folder.

 For the web based version please check [PowerTests.NET](http://github.com/mveteanu/PowerTests.NET)